johnpancoast/iterable-search/README.md

 iterable-parser
 ===============
-A lib providing interfaces and tools for parsing common iterations of data.
+A lib providing an interfaces and tools for you to create to a command and structure for parsing common iterations of data.

-**This was created as a code challenge and also to explore ideas for some tools I was thinking of**.
+_This was created for a code challenge and to explore ideas for some tools I.  - was thinking of.
+It became useful a few times but it is incomplete and at version <= 1, so APIs may still change._

+## Ideas for future improvement (also see [TODO](#todo)).
+* Simpler CLI API around the APIs here (with possible simplifications).
+* Create a command so it's not required of the user of this lib to create.

-You can use expressions from [symfomy/expression-language](http://symfony.com/doc/current/components/expression_language.html) which provides a convenient way to filter your data.
+Once you've set things up (which is quick), you can use expressions from [symfomy/expression-language](http://symfony.com/doc/current/components/expression_language.html) via CLI.

-At the moment, only csv files are supported for input.
+At the moment only csv files are supported for input but it's easy enough to add handlers.

 # Install
 `composer require johnpancoast/iterable-parser:~0`